paultopia/gobbledygook/content/pages/syllabus.md

 On Monday evening, read clone the course Github and complete the exercise at the end of the first Python lesson notebook (factorial); you don't need to turn it in, but let me know if you can't complete it; we'll look at people's solutions on Tuesday and use this as our test to make sure everyone is set up and functional.

-For **Tuesday**, read the functions in Python lesson on this side [link tbd] the more control flow lesson on this site [link tbd], and the lists, tuples, and dictionaries lesson on this site [link tbd].
+For **Tuesday**, read the [functions and scope]({filename}../Lessons/functions.ipynb), control flow [link tbd], simple data types [link tbd], and compound data types [link tbd] lessons on this site.
 Also read the Software Carpentry lessons on [functions](http://swcarpentry.github.io/python-novice-inflammation/06-func/index.html) and [making choices](http://swcarpentry.github.io/python-novice-inflammation/05-cond/index.html).
 [Python for everybody TBD].

 ### Week 2